hyperflask/hyperflask-docs/docs/guides/components.md

 In a template: `<{custom_dropdown}/>`

+!!! tip
+    [lit](https://lit.dev/) is a great library to implement Web Components.
+To use with Hyperflask, simply install it and use it as described in their documentation.

 ### React components

 Define react components as usual in a jsx file named after the component.
 Call them in your template like any other component.
 Each component call will create an independant react tree.

+!!! important
+    React is not bundled with Hyperflask.
+You will need to install it using npm.

 Properties provided to the component will be serialized to JSON.
 You cannot provide children.